numerous-com/numerous-files/docs/README.md

 ## Local Backend

 For the local backend you can configure the base folder for the file manager from where all paths will be relative.
 You set the workfolder by using the `workfolder` keyword when using the factory method.

+# Documentation
+For a more complete documentation of `numerous-files` please visit [numerous-files-docs](https://numerous-files.readthedocs.io/en/latest/) on readthedocs.